 One of my jobs on the trip to India was to be a spokesperson – I spoke at schools, planted trees, cut ribbons, administered polio vaccines, spoke on the radio and attended many dances, both traditional and tribal.
 One special evening we were visitors at an annual multi-tribal celebration.
 We were given the opportunity to meet with various tribes while they practiced.
 Two words describe the experience: Soul Stomping.
 The room was filled with vivid colors moving quickly in a controlled choreography, the passionate chanting and singing, and the beating of drums matching the movement of the tribe.
 It overwhelmed all of our senses and created unrelenting energy.

-s that the next day we would head to the mountains to visit a remote tribe, and experience a different facet of tribal life.
+What we did not know was that the next day we would head to the mountains to visit a remote tribe, and experience a different facet of tribal life.
 We traveled for two and a half hours in a caravan with the tribal leaders of the Eastern Ghat tribes into the Eastern Ghat Mountain Range.
 We stopped at the social services headquarters and some of the tribal leaders stayed for meetings while others accompanied us by boat to visit the Konda Dora Tribe.
 After a lengthy boat ride we arrived at shore and were told “now we must walk.”
 Without a water bottle in hand, we traveled by foot for an hour through dry, dusty and uneven terrain.
 We arrived at the village, only to be gawked at – we were the first westerners they had ever met – what a sight we must have been to them!

 The village had two long houses that held four families each; each family had one room.
 The houses were built with sticks and hay, with a connecting porch and an entrance to each room low to the ground, but once inside you could stand up.
 Other structures were for the animals and the village well.
 The village was sparse but, clean and well maintained.
 Babies laid in hammocks, children hid behind the women, and the women crouched behind the furniture on the porch.
 Everyone was scared of us!